felix13/myproject/README.md

-# myproject
+# A sample application to explain forms.ModelForm and forms.Form

-A sample application to explain forms.ModelForm and forms.Form
+Example used in the blog post [Difference between Django forms.Form and forms.ModelForm](https://sayari3.com/articles/5-difference-between-django-formsform-and-formsmodelform/)

 ## Running Locally